anbjos/spectral-transformer/README.md

 - **Generalization**: Because the encoding is based on sinusoids, a transformer can handle **varying sequence lengths** and still interpret relative positions consistently, even for positions not seen during training.

 By aligning each **column** with a position $j$ in the sequence, we see that the **dot product** between columns depends on $(j-j')$.
 This emerges from the trigonometric identities that convert products of sine and cosine terms into functions of **phase differences**, effectively encoding **relative** positional information.

+---

+## Masking in the Encoder

+### Purpose of Masking

+1. Handling Variable Sequence Lengths:
+   Masks prevent the encoder from attending to padding tokens, ensuring that attention mechanisms focus only on meaningful data.

+2. Enforcing Causality:
+   Masks restrict attention to previous positions in the sequence, maintaining the temporal order and preventing the model from accessing future information during training.

+### Current Application Context

+In our **noise suppression** application, all input sequences have a **constant length**, eliminating the immediate need for masking.
+However, we retain the masking mechanism to support potential future enhancements, such as:

+- **Variable-Length Inputs:** Allowing the model to handle audio samples of different duration's without structural changes.
+- **Enhanced Feature Integration:** Facilitating the inclusion of additional features that may require selective attention controls.

+By maintaining the masking infrastructure, we ensure that the model remains flexible and adaptable to evolving requirements, even though masking is not strictly necessary for the current fixed-length sequence setup.

 ## Masking in the Encoder